Olaijah Griffin

-Olaijah Griffin (born March 10, 1999) is an American football cornerback.
+Olaijah Griffin (born March 10, 1999) is an American former football cornerback.
 He played college football at USC and was signed by the Buffalo Bills as an undrafted free agent in 2021.

-High school career
+Early life

 Griffin played the positions of cornerback and wide receiver while on the Mission Viejo football team.
 Between 2015 and 2017 during his freshman, sophomore and junior seasons, Griffin and the team earned numerous regional, state and All-American accolades.
 In his senior season in 2017, Griffin earned personal distinctions including the Los Angeles Times' All-Area Back of the Year award and the All-South Coast League MVP award.

 College career

 As a freshman cornerback during the 2018 season with the USC Trojans, Griffin only played 8 games before suffering a season-ending shoulder injury in the game against Colorado.
 After surgery, Griffin joined the 2019 spring practice in a limited capacity while he continued recovery.
 He went on to start 10 of the 11 games during the 2019 season.
 However, Griffin injured his back during the game against Utah.
 This injury caused him to miss the Trojans' game against Washington.
 Griffin was cleared to play again, only to reinjure his back during the game against Notre Dame.
 Griffin returned in his junior year for the 2020 season where he started in 5 of the total 6 games played prior to the COVID-19 pandemic.
 During his sophomore and junior seasons, Griffin earned All-Pac-12 honorable mentions.
 While at USC, Griffin majored in communication.

 Griffin only played three seasons of college football as he declared for the 2021 NFL Draft along with junior season teammates Alijah Vera-Tucker and Talanoa Hufanga.